Energy & Community

 Attic Access: Insulating attic access door, seal perimeter with foam tape, ensure a tight seal with a latch lock or weight.

 Outlets: Insulating outlets and light switches with foam gaskets.

 Rim Joints: Sealing the area where the foundation meets the house frame with friction-fit rigid foam and caulk.

 Ducts: Sealing duct joints with HVAC tape and/or mastic

 Water Pipes: Insulating hot and cold water pipes with foam sleeves to reduce conductive heat loss.

 Efficiency Improvements: Installing Light-Emitting Diodes (LEDs) and low-flow sink & shower aerators

 Education & outreach

-Our Energy and Community teams also partners with local schools and organizations to provide educational opportunities for all ages to teach about energy efficiency and a variety of other environmental topics.
+Our Energy and Community teams also partner with local schools and organizations to provide educational opportunities for all ages to teach about energy efficiency and a variety of other environmental topics.
 We also plan and implement community outreach opportunities to help you get or stay involved with your local community!
-Our members help plan events including invasive species removal, tree plantings, trash clean ups, events for national days of service, and more!
+Our members help plan events including invasive species removal, tree plantings, trash clean-ups, events for national days of service, and more!